ryogrid/articles/skiplist_en.md

 ### Extension to a form where one node holds multiple entries (vs. on-memory implementation, for logic)
 - Code example in Go language is also used here
-- The code described here is at a stage where concurrent (parallel) access is not considered
+- The code described here is at a stage where concurrent access is not considered
 - The description is omitted where the extension method is self-explanatory
 - Node search process
   - The code includes a comment [number], each of which is described below
-  - At the end of the call of FindNode, the pin count of the return value "foundNode" is incremented (+1)
+  - At the end of the call of FindNode, the pin count of the return value **foundNode** is incremented (+1)

 ```go
 // Utility function to cast a pointer of type Page to a pointer of type Node